-Once NBO determines that modifying the defined project areas is no longer effective in soliciting applications for unfunded project areas, the following process will be applied:
+Once NBO determines that modifying the DPAs is no longer effective in soliciting applications for unfunded DPAs, the following process will be applied:

-- Targeted outreach and negotiation will commence with providers funded for projects that are contiguous with unfunded project area(s), those that would reasonably make sense to expand defined project area boundaries.
-Nearby providers will be identified by Federal Communication Commission National Broadband Map and/or other previously funded federal or state sponsored broadband programs such as the Capital Projects Fund (CPF) or Alternative Connect America Cost Model (ACAM) programs. - In the targeted outreach efforts, NBO may consider additional incentives to encourage application submission to include, but not limited to, program contribution levels greater than the 75% cap, or the addition of other matching sources from state or local entities, if available.
-The NBO acknowledges that any program contribution levels greater than 75% would require a waiver from NTIA. - If targeted outreach and negotiation strategies are successful and providers express interest in submitting an application to provide service in the defined project area, providers will be required to submit their respective application(s) per program guidelines within 21 days. - Applications will be evaluated based on the program approved scoring rubric as documented in Section 2.4.2. - If targeted outreach and negotiations are not successful for any remaining defined project area and NBO has exhausted all options for reliable technology solutions in defined project areas for which applications were not received, the NBO will seek NTIA approval for non-reliable solutions to be made available for remaining defined project areas.
+• Targeted outreach and negotiation will commence with providers funded for projects that are contiguous with unfunded DPA(s).
+Nearby providers will be identified via the

+Federal Communication Commission's (FCC) National Broadband Map and/or other previously funded federal- or state-sponsored broadband programs such as the Capital Projects Fund (CPF) or Alternative Connect America Cost Model (ACAM) programs.

+- In the targeted outreach efforts, NBO may consider additional incentives to encourage application submission to include, but not limited to, program contribution levels greater than the 75% cap, or the addition of other matching sources from state or local entities, if available.
+NBO acknowledges that any program contribution level greater than 75% would require a waiver from NTIA. - If targeted outreach and negotiation strategies are successful and providers express interest in submitting an application to provide service in the DPA, providers will be required to submit their respective application(s) per program guidelines. - Applications will be evaluated based on the program approved scoring rubric as documented in Section 2.4.2. - If targeted outreach and negotiations are not successful for any remaining defined project area and NBO has exhausted all options for reliable technology solutions in DPAs for which applications were not received, NBO will seek NTIA approval for nonreliable broadband solutions to be made available for remaining DPAs.
 Application submissions for non-reliable broadband solutions will follow the same application and evaluation process as the reliable broadband solutions.